 Just as there are many ways to borrow crypto, there are many reasons why borrowers take on over-collateralized loans.
-Usually, there is an economic advantage behind depositing one asset for the right to borrow another.
-These advantages include but are not limited to avoiding taxes, shorting the market, or making DeFi plays that necessitate borrowing.
+Usually, there is an advantage behind depositing one asset for the right to borrow another.
+These advantages include but are not limited to avoiding taxes, shorting the market, or participating further in decentralized finance (DeFi).

 Selling crypto is a taxable event, but borrowing is not, and the rates paid to borrow can also be written off in some circumstances.
 So, instead of selling crypto assets, many users deposit the tokens they’d like to hold for a long time to borrow stablecoins or fiat.

 Using Solend on Solana or the Aave lending platform on multiple chains, users can short tokens with directional exposure to the market by borrowing them.
-For example, a user can borrow 1,000 $DOG tokens worth $1,000 and swap them for $1,000 in stablecoins; after a month, $DOG token drops in value by 10%, so it takes $900 to acquire 1,000 $DOG tokens and repay the loan, netting the user $100 profit.
+For example, a user can borrow 1,000 $DOG tokens worth $1,000 and swap them for $1,000 in stablecoins; after a month, $DOG token drops in value by 10%, so it takes $900 to acquire 1,000 $DOG tokens to repay the loan, netting the user $100 in stablecoins.

-Users might also borrow tokens to participate in decentralized finance (DeFi) to earn fees and rewards from their activities.
-For collateralized debt position (CDP) stablecoins like USDH and DAI, users borrowing these tokens is the primary way they enter the crypto ecosystem.
+Users might also borrow tokens to participate in DeFi to earn fees and rewards from their activities.
+For collateralized debt position (CDP) stablecoins like USDH and DAI, users borrowing these tokens is their decentralized method of issuance for entering the crypto ecosystem.

 What Differentiates One Crypto Lending Protocol from Another?

 Crypto can be borrowed from a vast number of lending platforms.
-We’ve already mentioned TradFi and DeFi in passing, but another variety of crypto lenders provide services in a sector called centralized finance, or CeFi.
+This article has already mentioned TradFi and DeFi in passing, but another variety of crypto lenders provide services in a sector called centralized finance, or CeFi.